Holiday inspiration currently loading...

 This small group tour starts in Edinburgh, before travelling on to the whisky heartlands of Speyside, Oban and Islay.

-The cost of the week-long Whisky Explorer Journey is £1650 per person for May to September dates, based on two sharing a twin or double room.
+The cost of the week-long Whisky Explorer Escorted Journey is £1750 per person for May, and £1650 per person for June to September dates, based on two sharing a twin or double room.
 This includes six nights bed and breakfast in excellent and carefully- selected hotels, one group dinner at the Scotch Whisky Experience in Edinburgh and five dinners in Speyside, Oban and Islay.
 It also includes six distillery tours and a visit to the Speyside Cooperage, plus the services of a driver/guide throughout, return ferry to Islay and travel from Edinburgh as described, returning to Edinburgh at the end.

 Not included: lunches, drinks, tips and personal expenses.